Man accused of rape says he was asleep during incident; defense expert says he was likely experiencing ‘sexsomnia’

 “Sorry, I’m asleep; I don’t know what happened.”

-That’s how a man says he responded to a woman who had just accused him of rape.
+That’s how a man says he responded to a woman who had just accused him of rape — and a defense expert told a Douglas County jury that the man was “likely” experiencing sexsomnia at the time.

-The man, Reston Phillips, was 22 at the time.
-He is now 31, and on Wednesday he took the stand in his own defense in the eight-year-old rape case.
+The man, Reston Phillips, was 22 at the time he denied knowledge of the incident.
+He is now 31, and on Wednesday he took the stand to tell jurors his side in the eight-year-old rape case.

 Earlier in the week the 30-year-old woman had testified that in the early-morning hours of May 14, 2017, she woke up on a couch to Phillips raping her from behind.
+She said she had been alone on the couch when she had fallen asleep and had never consented to any contact with Phillips.
 Both were guests in a home in the 1200 block of Louisiana Street for KU graduation weekend.
 The woman reported the incident to police that same morning and went to the hospital for a rape exam.

-Phillips on Wednesday told jurors a different version of events, namely that he had asked the woman if he could join her on the couch and that she had said yes.
+Phillips on Wednesday told jurors a different version of events, namely that he had asked the woman, shortly after lights out, if he could join her on the couch and that she had said yes.
 He said that the two, who had not met before that weekend, had talked for about an hour the previous night as they lay on separate couches in the living room — a “mostly light-hearted, getting-to-know-somebody” conversation.

 He said that on this second night he got under the blankets with the woman after she consented and cuddled her from behind, placing his left arm between her breasts and then falling “right asleep.”